 Once you’ve worked these out, you can use your findings to help you plan a route from where you are right now to where you want to be.

-You can run a Situation Analysis at any time, but it’s especially crucial before you implement a new process or start a new project.
-It helps you work out the best course of action and move forward, without wasting your efforts repeating things or making false moves.
+You can conduct a Situation Analysis at any time, but it’s especially crucial before you implement a new process or start a project.
+It helps you work out the best course of action and move forward without wasting your efforts by repeating things or making false moves.

-How to run a Situation Analysis in 5 steps
+How to run a Situation Analysis in five steps

 1. Analyze your customers

-Your customers or clients should be your focal point, so start by defining who this group is and what their needs and challenges are.
+Customers or clients should be your focal point, so start by defining who this group is and their needs and challenges.

-If this sounds like a big task, then you’re right — it is!
+If this sounds like a big task, you’re right — it is!
 But don’t let that scare you.
 Set some time aside to work this out properly.
-You may already have a good idea, in which case, it’ll be more a matter of updating and refining your previous findings.
-If you haven’t, then utilize things like Google Trends, customer surveys and data collection (GDPR-compliant, of course) to learn more about your customers.
+You may already have a good idea, in which case, it’ll be a matter of updating and refining your previous findings.
+If you haven’t, then utilize tools like Google Trends, customer surveys, and data collection (GDPR-compliant, of course) to learn more about your customers.

 As part of this stage, you could also create a customer journey map, like the one below.
 This will help you work out issues and goals your customers have at specific points during their interaction with your business.

 It’s always good to take a step back and assess your current offering.
 Take note of all your products and services, and analyze whether they currently meet the demands of your customers or clients.